lzfelix/evolving-ncrf/README.md

 ### 2. Training the word embeddings

-Inside the folder `experiments/nn` run `python train_ftt.py [dataset_name]`, which must be one of the keys in the file `./data/datasets.json`.
-Running this command will train the fastText supervised classifier, generating the paper baseline results, as well as save the data in the fastText format.Further, execute the two commands output in the console to first train the fastText unsupervised word embeddings and then to port the vectors to the gensim format.
+Inside the folder `experiments/nn` run `python train_ftt.py [dataset_name]`, where `[dataset_name]` must be one of the keys in the file `./data/datasets.json`.
+Running this command will train the fastText supervised classifier, generating the paper baseline results.
+This script also saves the datasets in the fastText format.
+Further, execute the two commands printed in the last two lines of the console to first train the fastText unsupervised word embeddings.
 The generated files are automatically saved in `./embeddings/`.

 ### 3. Training the contextual models

-By having the trained the word embeddings, the proposed model can be trained by running `python train_model.py` inside the same folder with different different configurations, as presented in our paper.
+By having the trained the word embeddings, the proposed model can be trained by running `python train_model.py` inside the same folder with the different configurations presented in our paper.
 To see a complete list of possibilities, run this script with the `-h` flag.
 Overall, the following variants can be trained out of the box (the names in parenthesis are the ones used in the manuscript):

 - Without contextual information (Non-contextual Softmax): requires no additional arguments;
 - With contextual information (Contextual Softmax): requires the flag `--use_context`;
 - With contextual information and CRF (Contextual CRF): requires the flags `--use_context --use_crf`;

-If you plan to train the ensemble of classifiers later on, then ensure to save the console output in a text file, for instance with:
+If you plan to train the ensemble of classifiers later on, then ensure to save the console output in a text file, for instance, with:

 ```
 python train_model.py ds3 ../../embeddings/ds3_model.gensim ../../trained_models/ --use_crf --use_context > ./training_logs/softmax_partials_dsC.txt 2>&1 &